The Natural Waterslide in North Carolina You Need to Visit

 We made it to a gas station with 14 miles to spare but not without unnecessary stress and bickering.

-Bring Cash or a Card
+Bring Cash or a Card for Admission for the Natural Waterslide

-(Children 6 and under are free) *Pricing accurate at the time of posting.
+*Pricing is accurate at the time of posting.
 Check with the website to confirm prior to visiting.

-Stop by the Visitors Center first
+Stop by the Pisgah National Park Visitors Center First

 There are over 500,000 acres to explore and you want to make the most out of your visit.
-Take the opportunity to take a bathroom break, check out the educational exhibits.
+Take the opportunity to take a bathroom break, and check out the educational exhibits.

 They are your best resource and they will show you everything on the map which is good because your GPS will be sketchy at best.